Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns everything needed to onboard a listener for a single vertical, listing specific items (top stories, host persona, URLs).
-It distinguishes from sibling tools by noting it saves round trips to get_personas, search_articles, and get_premium_briefing.
+The description clearly states the tool returns 'everything an agent needs to onboard a listener for a single vertical' and lists specific items (top stories, host persona, premium briefing URL, RSS feed).
+This distinguishes it from sibling tools like get_personas, search_articles, and get_premium_briefing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.